databricks-industry-solutions/security-analysis-tool/docs/setup.md

            ```
            databricks --profile e2-sat secrets put --scope sat_scope --key pass
            ```

-       You can choose to authenticate using Service Principals instead of using a username and password.
-To do this, you need to create a Service Principal and generate a Secret for it.
-[Follow steps 1 to 3 in this documentation](https://docs.databricks.com/dev-tools/authentication-oauth.html#:~:text=To%20create%20an%20OAuth%20secret%20for%20a%20service,the%20same%20as%20the%20service%20principal%E2%80%99s%20application%20ID)
+       **Authenticate using a Service Principal**

-       Once you finish:
+       Create a Service Principal and generate a secret for it.
+Follow steps 1 to 3 in [this documentation](https://docs.databricks.com/dev-tools/authentication-oauth.html#:~:text=To%20create%20an%20OAuth%20secret%20for%20a%20service,the%20same%20as%20the%20service%20principal%E2%80%99s%20application%20ID)

-       *  Input `true` or `false` to use the Service Principal Authentication Flow
+       1. Set the use_sp_auth to `true` in order to use the Service Principal Authentication Flow

            ```
-           databricks --profile e2-sat secrets put --scope sat_scope --key use_sp_auth
+           databricks --profile e2-sat secrets put --scope sat_scope --key use_sp_auth --string-value true
            ```

-       *  Input your Databricks Service Principal Client ID to store it in a the secret store
+       2. Store your Databricks Service Principal Client ID in the secret store:

            ```
-           databricks --profile e2-sat secrets put --scope sat_scope --key client_id
+           databricks --profile e2-sat secrets put --scope sat_scope --key client_id --string-value <client_id>
            ```

-       *  Input your Databricks Service Principal Secret to store it in a the secret store
+       3. Store your Databricks Service Principal Secret in the secret store:

            ```
-           databricks --profile e2-sat secrets put --scope sat_scope --key client_secret
+           databricks --profile e2-sat secrets put --scope sat_scope --key client_secret  --string-value <client_secret>
            ```
       </details>